aineniamh/squirrel/README.md

 The output maximum likelihood tree file from IQTREE2 with Node labels that correspond to the reconstruction Node labels.
 This tree can be viewed in various tree viewers, for example FigTree.

+- `sequences.aln.annotated.tree`

+The output maximum likelihood tree file from IQTREE2 with annotations on branches that describe the APOBEC3-reconstrucion results.
+This tree can be viewed in various tree viewers, for example FigTree.

 - `sequences.aln.tree.state` and `sequences.aln.tree.state_differences.csv`

 The output ancestral state reconstruction file from IQTREE2 and the compiled list of unambiguously variable sites from squirrel.